Vi-Sri/p5_RainSimulator/README.md

 A 5 minute boredom killer pet project to extend Daniel Shiffman's Purple Rain.

-Rain Simulator using p5.js an extension to Coding Train's Purple Rain Added Rain splash to the rain drops.
+Rain Simulator using p5.js an extension to Coding Train's Purple Rain
+<br>Added Rain splash to the rain drops.

 I thank Daniel Shiffman for his contribution.